dockerman2020/Guestbook/whereami/README.md

   name: whereami-configmap
 data:
   BACKEND_ENABLED: "True" #This enables requests to be send to the backend
+  # when defining the BACKEND_SERVICE using an HTTP protocol, indicate HTTP or HTTPS; if using gRPC, use the host name only
-  BACKEND_SERVICE: "whereami-backend" #This is the name of the backend Service that was created in the previous step
+  BACKEND_SERVICE: "http://whereami-backend" #This is the name of the backend Service that was created in the previous step
   METADATA:        "frontend" #This is the metadata string returned in the output
 ```